1. Health Hub

 How to get the most out of a heart-healthy summer

-Just because you’re watching your cholesterol doesn’t mean you can’t enjoy a good grilled burger.
 Eating red meat, like beef and pork, can increase cholesterol and triglyceride levels in the blood.
-Swap that ground chuck for lean, organic ground turkey or chicken to build a better burger for your heart.
-Replacing steaks, burgers, and pork loin with chicken breast, omega-3-rich fish (like salmon), or hearty veggies (like portobello mushrooms) can lower triglycerides and protect your heart.
+Replacing steaks, burgers, and pork loin with low-fat options can help protect your heart.

-Pile on the fruits and vegetables
+2) Pile on fruits and veggies

 Some tasty summer fruits and vegetables include: